podratz/leonardo-swift/README.md

 ## Generate parameters for your UI

 There are various ways to use Leonardo to generate aesthetic parameters for your UI.
-For example, with the `ContinuedRatio` type and the `segment()` number extension, you can split a quantity into segments such that subsequent segments relate to another following a particular ratio (here the golden ratio).
+For example, with the `ContinuedRatio` type and its `segment()` number extension, you can split a quantity into segments such that subsequent segments relate to another following a particular ratio (such as the golden ratio).
-(Explore more on this in the playground page `Continuous Ratios`.)

 ```swift
 import Leonardo